Course Introduction to Programming

 }

-In the above structure, the code block contained within the first if will only be executed if condition 1 is true.
-If, and only if, condition 1 is false, then condition 2 will be tested and, if true, then the code block contained within the else if will be executed.
+In the structure above, the code block contained within the first if will be executed only if condition 1 is true.
+If, and only if, condition 1 is false, then condition 2 will be tested and, if it is true, then the code block contained within the else if will be executed.
+Notice that the second condition is tested only if the first one is false.
+Therefore, we can read the code above as follows: "If this condition is true, execute this.
+Otherwise, if this other condition is true, execute this."

-This structure can still be expanded, using multiple else if's and ending with an else, as shown below:
+This structure can be further expanded by using multiple else ifs and ending with an else, as shown below:

 }